lollisjacob/lollisjacob.github.io/_pages/about.md

 **Learning in Committee?
 How Racial Diversity Shapes Speech, Evidence Use, and Substantive Representation in Congress**  <br>
 Jacob M. Lollis  <br>
 Status: Revise and Resubmit <br>
+Last Update: April 2026 <br>
 [Paper](/files/Lollis-learning.pdf){: .btn--research}

 <details>
   <summary><b>Abstract</b></summary>
-<i>Although increased racial diversity has expanded congressional attention to race, we know little about how committee diversity shapes interactions between nonwhite and white legislators—or whether those interactions alter behavior.
-I argue that in racially diverse committees, white Democrats learn from nonwhite colleagues, leading them to make more evidence-based claims when discussing race.
+<i>Although increased racial diversity in American legislatures has expanded attention to race,
+particularly among nonwhite lawmakers, we know much less about how committee racial di- versity shapes interactions between nonwhite and white legislators.
+I argue that repeated con- tact with nonwhite lawmakers in racially diverse committees may shape how white Democrats engage race-related issues, making them more likely to support race-related hearing statements with evidence.
 To test this expectation, I combine large-scale text classification with a detailed content analysis of more than 11,000 race-based committee hearing statements and 87,000 full bill texts from the 105th–117th Congresses.
-Using a within-legislator identification strategy, I find that white Democrats are more likely to reference evidence when discussing race in diverse committees and to cite the same sources as their nonwhite colleagues.
-I also demonstrate that race-based expertise facilitates substantive representation, as legislators with such expertise are more effective at advancing race legislation.
-These findings demonstrate that descriptive representation fosters substantive representation in part through identity-based learning in legislative committees.</i>
+Using a within-legislator design, I find that white Democrats serving on racially diverse committees are more likely to reference evidence when discussing race and to cite the same sources as their nonwhite colleagues.
+I then show that this relationship is consistent with white Democrats learning from nonwhite lawmakers’ use of ev- idence, though I am unable to fully rule out all alternative explanations.
+Finally, I demonstrate that race-based expertise is associated with substantive representation, as legislators who more frequently cite evidence when discussing race are more effective at advancing race-related leg- islation.
+Together, these findings suggest that descriptive representation may foster substantive representation, in part, by shaping how white Democrats engage race-related issues in racially diverse legislative committees.</i>
 </details>

 &nbsp;

 ---
-**Why Citizens Dislike Professional Legislatures: White-Collar Government and Policymaking for the Wealthy** <br>
+**Why Citizens Dislike Professional Legislatures: Perceptions of White-Collar Government** <br>
 Mackenzie R. Dobson, Jacob M. Lollis, Jeffrey J. Harden, and Justin H. Kirkland <br>
 Status: Revise and Resubmit <br>
+Last Update: February 2026 <br>

 [Paper](/files/Lollis-cashing.pdf){: .btn--research}

 <details>
   <summary><b>Abstract</b></summary>
-<i>The steady professionalization of American state legislatures has created a key tension in political representation: citizens disapprove of professionalized legislatures, on average, yet those legislatures are best equipped to represent their policy preferences.
-We explain this paradox by arguing that citizens’ disapproval stems from distrust of white-collar legislators—who are overrepresented in professionalized chambers—and their policy priorities, rather than from opposition to institutional reforms that enhance legislative capacity.
-Using data from a pre- registered conjoint experiment and temporal observational analyses, we find that citizens do not oppose the institutional expansion of legislative capacity.
-Rather, they react negatively to representation from white-collar lawmakers, whom they associate with professionalized legis- latures.
-Further, we demonstrate that this opposition is justified; income inequality and poverty have increased with professionalism over time.
-These findings challenge existing accounts by suggesting that disapproval of professionalism is a rejection of governing by economic elites—not of reforms intended to support legislative capacity.  </i>
+<i>The professionalization of American state legislatures is among the most consequential in-
+stitutional reforms in legislative politics.
+Yet a core tension persists: citizens disapprove of professionalized legislatures even though these chambers possess capacity-enhancing re- sources—such as staff support, higher salaries, and longer sessions—that may improve rep- resentation.
+We offer one explanation for this disapproval: citizens perceive professional leg- islatures as dominated by white-collar legislators.
+We argue that opposition to professional legislatures stems, in part, from skepticism toward white-collar government.
+Evidence from a preregistered conjoint experiment and observational analyses using the Cooperative Elec- tion Study (CES) supports this claim.
+Respondents associate legislative professionalism with a legislature primarily composed of white-collar lawmakers, whom they do not believe will govern in ways that benefit people like them or society more broadly.
+These findings suggest that public opposition to legislative professionalism likely reflects a rejection of white-collar government rather than the institutional features of professionalization.  </i>
 </details>

 ---